 As of 2019, approximately 22.6 percent of Santa Rosa's population lives with at least one disability, a rate that is average compared to the region.
-As shown in Figure 4-21, approximately 82 percent of the total RHNA capacity identified in the sites inventory is in areas in which 10 to 20 percent of residents have a disability, closely reflecting the distribution of land in Santa Rosa by disability rate.
+As shown in Figure 4-2124, approximately 82-85.1 percent of the total RHNA capacity identified in the sites inventory is in areas in which 10 to 20-19 percent of residents have a disability, closely reflecting the distribution of land in Santa Rosa by disability rate.
 As stakeholders identified, affordable housing is a dire need and could provide an important source of housing stability, particularly for seniors and persons with disabilities, given the lack of permanent supportive housing and high housing costs.
 Locating units affordable to lower- and moderate-income residents in and around the commercial centers will help to improve access for and accommodate the needs of persons living with disabilities, who benefit from close access to services and amenities as well as proximity to transit.
-Additionally, mixed housing types viable in the high-density and mixed-use zones can help accommodate the needs of residents living with disabilities by integrating services or amenities on-site.
+Additionally, mixed housing types viable in the high-density and mixed-use zones can help accommodate the needs of residents living with disabilities provide the needs of residents living with disabilities provide the needs of residents living with disabilities provide the needs of residents living with disabilities of residents living with disabilities of a mixed-use zones can help accommodate the needs of residents living with disabilities by integrating services or amenities on-site.